Newcastle United takeover Q&A: How and why Newcastle have become one of the world's richest football clubs

 How concerning is Saudi Arabia's human rights record in all of this?

 I have spoken to some fans who are concerned about this.
+It is certainly something the fans should be aware of.
 However, a recent Newcastle United Supporters Trust (NUST) survey showed that 93.8 per cent of fans wanted the takeover to be given approval.

 That doesn't mean there aren't concerns about human rights issues but the fans are so desperate for change after various protests and frustrations during the Mike Ashley era.